Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 *If JavaScript is unavailable, you will see all local Nutshells listed below.
 External Nutshells will become standard links.*

+>[!note] Corrections
+>Corrected AppView definition and implications, The AppView is a central API that handles ingesting, webapps then pull from that.
+It's actually worse than what I originally thought.

 # :x Nutshells

 <noscript>